ezh/docker-local-travis/README.md

 The Docker socket must be mounted so that the container can make use of the host’s Docker.
 The current directory containing the `.travis.yml` file must be mounted as `/project`.
-The cidfile must be created and mounted so that the containers running the builds can share the mounted project from the first docker container.

 ## Options